-South Dakota natural disasters
+South Dakota Natural Disasters

 You can expect several natural disasters in South Dakota, anything from floods, thunderstorms, tornadoes, heat waves, and even earthquakes.
 The state is considered to be in Tornado Alley, which is not great if you want to live there off the grid.
 The truth is that generally only the southern part of the state is impacted by these tornadoes, and even most of the floods occur in this area.
 On the other hand, thunderstorms are fairly common, no matter which part of the state you live in.

-The unique geographic position of this state makes for some fairly powerful thunderstorms, although in most cases these do not produce property damages.
+The unique geographic position of this state makes for some fairly powerful thunderstorms, although in most cases these do not produce property damage.
 One of the most devastating floods in the area happened in 1972 in Rapid City, this is also known as the 1972 Black Hills flood.
 As you can see it is not that common for floods to be very destructive, although you should never underestimate nature’s power.

-South Dakota crime rate
+South Dakota Crime Rate

-South Dakota’s crime rate is below the nationwide average, which is a good thing, the problem is that due to the remoteness of certain areas most crimes are probably not reported.
+South Dakota’s crime rate is below the nationwide average, which is a good thing, the problem is that due to the remoteness of certain areas, most crimes are probably not reported.
 On the other hand, the crime rate has been dropping off for a couple of years already.

 - Living off the grid in South Dakota is legal, although there are people living off the grid in this state, but it can be challenging.